-- 0 - Depending on the equipment level, a radio with integrated navigation device or a multimedia station will be present, referred to below simply as a "radio".
+- Depending on the equipment level, a radio with integrated navigation device or a multimedia station will be present, referred to below simply as a "radio". - > The radio selector switch is installed in vehicles with Pioneer LCD display.

-Fig. 104 Selector switch for operating behaviour
+Fig. 103 Selector switch for operating behaviour

-- Switching the radio on and off with the ignition: - Operating the radio from the living area battery: - Set the selector switch to the "0" position.
+Switching the radio on and off with the ignition:

+Operating the radio from the living area battery:

+- Set the selector switch to the "0" position.
 The radio will be switched on and off with the ignition. - Set the selector switch to the "1" position.
 The radio will be powered at all times from the living area battery.

-8.4.2 Starter battery
+8.3.2 Starter battery

-The starter battery serves for starting the engine and supplies the electrical appliances of the base vehicle as well as optional devices such as the radio, navigation system or central locking system with voltage.
+The starter battery serves for starting the engine and supplies the electrical appliances of the base vehicle with voltage.
 See the instruction manual of the base vehicle for the position of the starter battery.

-$\,\triangleright\,\,$ The radio device in the driver's cabin is connected to the living area battery.
+\triangleright The radio device in the driver's cabin is connected to the living area battery.